Research Code Academy Bootcamp · Cohort 1 · 2026

 Students Are Assigned

-A cross-track student team is matched to your problem.
+A cross-track student team is matched to each problem.
 They spend weeks 1–3 understanding it deeply before building anything.

 05